 Istanbul enjoys a central position in the commercial affairs of Turkey.
 It has, during the times of European colonialism, been known as Byzantium or Constantinople.
 With all its visuals of noisy bazaars and enduring enigma, Istanbul seems just out of history books, doesn’t it?
 The elegance of Istanbul lies in its Eurasian position, perfectly poised between the Gothic and the Islamic.
 The city is one of the largest in the world, and here is a guide to the places to visit in Istanbul.

-The Grand Bazaar is decidedly the grandest tourist attractions near me if you are in Istanbul.
+The Grand Bazaar is decidedly the grandest tourist attraction near me if you are in Istanbul.
 The bazaar is the forerunner of the modern Pall Mall and is one of Faith District’s most renovated areas.
 Feast your eyes on the beautiful carpets that are exported to all corners of the world.
-The bazaar is also the best places to buy gold jewellery.
+The bazaar is also the best place to buy gold jewelry.
 Make the most of the visit and explore the bazaar to your heart’s content!

 Basilica, the largest cistern in Istanbul was built by Justinian in the 5th century.
 The symmetry of the marble columns (28) and rows (12) is perspicuous and is proof of the sense of beauty in the makers.
 The head of the Medusa in the Basilica is nothing short of a spectacle.
 Restorations of the place have been quite judicious, and the essence of bygone the Roman Empire is evident from every inch of the place.